 - Payment Reminders or Late Payment Letters;

-Given the confidential nature of your UTR number, HMRC will need to post your UTR number out to you.
-It can take up to 7 days to arrive.
+If you prefer you can find your lost UTR your number by calling HMRC on 0300 200 3310.
+Given the confidential nature of your UTR, HMRC will need to send it out to you by post.
+Therefore, you should be aware that it can take up to 7 days to arrive.